 We can abstract away from the clunky set-theoretic apparatus and formalize the resultant theory of states of affairs, properties, and relations more elegantly by quantifying directly into sentence and predicate position in a second-order language, as below.
-For convenience and familiarity, we still use nouns such as 'state', 'property', and 'relation' when loosely paraphrasing formulas into English.3 The result is a very powerful and general theory of states of affairs, properties, and relations, arguably better adapted to the needs of semantics, mathematics, and other sciences than any available alternative.
+For convenience and familiarity, we still use nouns such as 'state', 'property', and 'relation' when loosely paraphrasing formulas into English.
+The result is a very powerful and general theory of states of affairs, properties, and relations, arguably better adapted to the needs of semantics, mathematics, and other sciences than any available alternative.
 We note some of its most distinctive consequences.

 First, the theory is plenitudinous.
-It does not require states of affairs, properties, and relations to be perfectly or at all natural or joint-carving, or causally efficacious, or non-disjunctive, or to have any other special metaphysical privilege.
+It does not require states of affairs, properties, and relations to be perfectly or at all natural or joint-carving, or causally efficacious, or nondisjunctive, or to have any other special metaphysical privilege (Olson endorses such a liberal view of properties at 2014: 12n17).
 For the semantics applies to all declarative sentences, however complex, and assigns each of them an intension.
-More formally, the schema Comprehension0 holds, where 'P' stands for a variable taking sentence position and 'A' for any declarative sentence, however complex; the (metaphysical) necessity operator \Box captures the generality over possible worlds in the semantics:4
+More formally, the schema Comprehension0 holds, where 'P' stands for a variable taking sentence position and 'A' for any declarative sentence, however complex; the (metaphysical) necessity operator $\Box$ captures the generality over possible worlds in the semantics: